April-Ji/BasicJava/README.md

 # BasicJava

-This repository contains some note on basic java concepts.
+This repository contains notes on basic java concepts.
 It is good for me to review in a regular time.